Fire Retardant

 Sawtooth Oak Quercus acutissima

-A fast growing Oak from Japan with glossy green foliage and nice yellow autumn colour.
-Up to 15m.
+Up to 15m.* A fast growing smaller Oak from Japan with glossy green foliage and nice yellow autumn colour.
+Its handsome chestnut shaped leaves with sawtooth margins hold on through most of winter.
+Fruits bi-annually and often produces large amounts of acorns.

 Algerian Oak